 Vertigo can originate in the central nervous system but is more often an issue of the vestibular system, which is located in the inner ear and helps with balance and spatial orientation.
 Finding which vestibular disorder you may have can be difficult since there a number of different ones.
-Here are 8 of these conditions followed by a natural treatment option to get relief.
+Here are 8 of these conditions plus a natural treatment option to get relief.

 #1 Autoimmune Ear Disease